dennis-johnson-dev/songawee.github.io/_posts/2015-2-5-testing-hapi.js.markdown

 categories: jekyll update
 ---

 In this post, we will cover how to test a server built with [hapi.js](http://hapijs.com/) using [jasmine](https://github.com/mhevery/jasmine-node).
-Our server will consist of a few simple routes that we will then test with lab.
+Our server will consist of a few simple routes that we will then test.
 The code of this example can be found [here](https://github.com/songawee/testing_hapijs).

 First, let's get our project set up and install our dependencies.
 Here is what we will need: